 Nightlife in Vasilias follows the same laid-back vibes, and largely consists of quiet nights at local tavernas with a jug of raki or glasses of Greek wine.
 Occasionally you’ll be treated to live Greek music, but if you head over to Skiathos Town, you’ll find local entertainment almost nightly.
 Along the harbour and the popular Polytechnio Street, there are dance clubs, pubs and bars that keep the energy up throughout Greece’s warm nights.

 If you’ve opted to go Self Catering on your Greece holiday, you’ll be delighted to know Vasilias comes equipped with big supermarkets that’ll provide you with beach goods and everything you’ll need to whip up your own gourmet meal.
 For souvenirs and handmade Greek wares, hidden side streets and the popular Papadiamantis Street in Skiathos Town house local boutiques.
 Here, you’ll find olive wood knick-knacks, along with classic silver jewellery, textiles and artwork to bring home.

-The island's capital Skiathos Town is a convenient five-minute drive from Vasilias, which means the area's best nightlife, shopping and cultural activities are always within easy reach.
-The town technically doesn't have its own beach, but it still enjoys a vibrant waterfront, with catamaran cruises and scuba diving excursions.
+from Vasilias, which means the area’s best nightlife, shopping and cultural activities are always within easy reach.
+The town technically doesn’t have its own beach, but it still enjoys a vibrant waterfront, with catamaran cruises and scuba diving excursions.

 The resort features an old town crisscrossed with narrow alleyways that lead out to picturesque spots like the Agios Nikolaos Church and Clock Tower.
 There are a handful of art and history museums dotted around town, as well as biking and boating tours that will get you exploring the coastline.
 Further inland, you’ll also find the stone walls of the 19th-century Evangelistria Monastery, which houses ancient items and a little shop selling wine made by the monks.